lcmd-epfl/FORMED_ML/README.md

 Use the environment file by running `conda env create -f environment.yaml` and activate the environment with `conda activate FORMED`.

+# Usage note

+We do not provide the SLATM representation of the molecules, which is required to run the ML models, given the humongous size of the resulting arrays.
+Instead, we provide scripts (`generate_slatm.py`) to produce those from the xyz files containing the 3D structure.

+To re-train the models, we recomment that you re-generate the representations and labels using the raw data in the [Materials Cloud record](https://doi.org/10.24435/materialscloud:j6-e2) to minimize the chance of mismatching molecules and properties.
+Inference can be run safely after generating the representations from the xyz files to predict.

 # Content

 1. `crosscoupler` contains the source code and example of the cross-coupling tool, which can find suitable unique sp2 carbons in molecules and generate coupling products.
 The code is given as a jupyer notebook.
 To run the jupyter notebook you need to provide the conda environment `FORMED` (vide supra) by running `python -m ipykernel install --user --name=FORMED`.
 After that, you should be able to run the jupyter notebook normally by selecting the `FORMED` environment as kernel.
 Example inputs are provided and pre-filled; the expected output is detailed in the notebook and the runtime should be almost instantaneous.

 2. `cv` contains 10-fold cross-validation scripts for the XGBoost ML models, as well as the outputs of the scripts.
 To run, please execute `generate_slatm.py` adequately by pointing to the xyz files (vide infra) to generate the `repr.npy` file containing the SLATM representations.